Wednesday, 29 October 2025

 The mission team included Ms. Thiruni Liyanage (Co-TTL / Senior Water Specialist), Mr. Athula Senaratne (Senior Agriculture Specialist), Ms. Anula Harasgama (Senior Financial Management Specialist), Mr. Shanek Fernando (Senior Social Development Specialist), Mr. Seenithamby Manoharan (Senior Consultant – Agriculture and Rural Development), Ms. Sithara Attapattu (Consultant), Mr. Jayantha Ganesh (Consultant), Mr. Sarath Wickramaratne (Institutional Development Consultant), Mr. Jagath Seneviratne (Monitoring and Evaluation Consultant), Mr. Sanjeewa Rodrigo (Value Chain and Agribusiness Consultant), and Ms. Thanuja Androvita Gamage (Team Assistant).
 Ms. Saumya Srivastava (Agriculture Specialist and CSIAP ICR Author) joined the mission remotely.

 The CSIAP team, led by Mr. Saman Bandulasena, Project Director, comprised Deputy Project Directors, Specialists, and Officers.
 Specialists and officers from the Project Management Unit (PMU) of CSIAP delivered thematic presentations before the World Bank officials.
 During the mission period, the team intends to visit areas where the CSIAP is being implemented and meet with relevant staff from the Ministry of Agriculture, Livestock, Lands, and Irrigation; the Department of Agriculture; the Department of Agrarian Development; the Department of External Resources; the National Planning Department; and the Project Management Unit.
-Other stakeholders will also be consulted as appropriate.

 The CSIAP Introduces QR Code for Easy Access to Cascade-Related Resources

 The Climate Smart Irrigated Agriculture Project (CSIAP) has introduced a QR code system to provide convenient access to cascade-related print and electronic materials through the CSIAP website.
-This initiative aims to promote transparency, knowledge sharing, and accessibility among project stakeholders and the general public.
-With the commencement of the project’s second phase, CSIAP has shifted its full focus toward implementing all interventions through the cascade approach.
-The cascade-based model emphasises localised planning and integrated resource management, ensuring sustainable development and community participation at the grassroots level.
+This initiative is designed to promote transparency, knowledge sharing, and easy accessibility among project stakeholders, researchers, policymakers, and the general public.

 Friday, 10 October 2025